classicvalues/com.unity.cv.datasetvisualizer/README.md

 # com.unity.cv.datasetvisualizer

+This tool allows you to visualizer datasets created by Unity.

 ## Installation

 * If you do not have Conda installed on your computer, install Conda.
 We recommend [Miniconda](https://docs.conda.io/en/latest/miniconda.html).